zeromind/weltschmerz/README.md

 ## Hash local files

-`./filehasher.py --folders /anime/by-id/00/00/01/ /anime/by-id/00/00/02/`
+`weltschmerz files hash --folder /anime/by-id/00/00/01/ --folder /anime/by-id/00/00/02/`

 ## Add files to your AniDB MyList

 Lookup the local files in AniDB and add them to your MyList, if they are present in AniDB.
-`./anidb.py --source-basedir /anime/by-id --debug --online`
+`weltschmerz anidb lookup-files --folder /anime/by-id/00 --folder /anime/by-id/01 --debug --online --add-to-mylist --mylist-state 4`

 ## Deduplicate local files

 Interactively deduplicate local files, as well as set the modified time of duplicate files to the oldest one.
-`./remove_dupes.py --preferred-directory-pattern /anime/by-id`
+`weltschmerz files remove-duplicates --preferred-directory-pattern /anime/by-id`

 ## Sort local files

 Sort/Move files, this will put the files into folders according to their anime ids (padded to 6 digits) from AniDB. e.g. files for [Seikai no Monshou (anime id 1)](https://anidb.net/anime/1) will be put in `<target_basedir>/by-id/00/00/01`.

-`./move_files.py --source-basedir /anime/unsorted --target-basedir /anime`
+`weltschmerz files sort --source-basedir /anime/unsorted --target-basedir /anime`

 ## Create symlinks for local anime folders